Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

 If $f$ is a Schwartz function, we have the formula $f(P) = \frac{1}{\sqrt{2\pi}}\int_\IR \hat{f}(t) e^{itP} dt$, where $\hat{f}$ is the Fourier transform of $f$.
 In the case that $P = D$ is an elliptic, first-order differential operator and its symbol satisfies $\sup_{x \in M, \|\xi\| = 1} \|\sigma_D(x, \xi)\| < \infty$, the operator $e^{itD}$ has finite propagation (a proof of this may be found in, e.g., \cite[Proposition 10.3.1]{higson_roe}) from which (exploiting the above formula for $f(D)$) we may deduce the needed properties of $\chi(P)$ and $\chi(P)^2 - 1$.
 But this is no longer the case for a general elliptic pseudodifferential operator $P$ and therefore the analysis that we have to do here in this general case is much more sophisticated.

-Note that the restriction to operators of order $k \ge 1$ in this section is no restriction on the fact that elliptic pseudodifferential operators define uniform $K$-homology classes.
-In fact, if $P$ has order $k \le 0$, then we already know from Proposition \ref{prop:PDO_order_0_l-uniformly-pseudolocal} that $P$ is uniformly pseudolocal, i.e., there is no need to form the expression $\chi(P)$ in order for $P$ to define a uniform $K$-homology class.
+Note that the restriction to operators of order $k \ge 1$ in this section is no restriction on the fact that symmetric and elliptic uniform pseudodifferential operators define uniform $K$-homology classes.
+In fact, if $P$ has order $k \le 0$, then we know from Proposition \ref{prop:PDO_order_0_l-uniformly-pseudolocal} that $P$ is uniformly pseudolocal, i.e., there is no need to form the expression $\chi(P)$ in order for $P$ to define a uniform $K$-homology class.

 We start with the following crucial technical lemma which is a generalization of the fact that $e^{itD}$ has finite propagation to pseudodifferential operators.
 Note that we do not have to assume something like $\sup_{x \in M, \|\xi\| = 1} \|\sigma_D(x, \xi)\| < \infty$ that we had to for first-order differential operators, since such an assumption is subsumed in the uniformity condition that we have in the definition of pseudodifferential operators.